What is Polychromatic?

 Can I create my own effects?

-Not yet, but Polychromatic will add new and improve existing functionality in a future update.
+Not yet, but Polychromatic will add new and improve existing functionality in the upcoming v1.0.0 update.

 For now, the current version